Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer.md

 You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a Short or Long Rest.

-# Level 9: Greater Misdirection
+# Level 9: Artful Maneuvers
-You always have [[Mirror Image]] prepared.
-With this feature, you can cast it without a spell slot or components, and your spellcasting ability for it is Charisma.
-Once you cast it with this feature, you can't do it again until you finish a Short or Long Rest.

-If you use your Mirage feature while [[Mirror Image]] is active, the illusory duplicates created by this spell stay in the illusion's space instead of moving with you until you become visible.
+You can take the Dodge action as a bonus action.
+You can use this feature a number of times equal to your Dexterity modifier, and you regain all expended uses when you finish a short rest.

-# Level 13: Dance of Death
+# Level 13: Swift Strike
-After you make an Opportunity Attack, you can immediately make another attack with a different weapon you're holding that has the light property, as part of the same reaction.
+Once per turn, after you make an Opportunity Attack, you can immediately make another Opportunity Attack of the light property with a different weapon you're holding that has the light property, as part of the same reaction.

 # Level 17: Dance Master
 After a creature misses you with a melee attack, you can use your reaction to make an Opportunity Attack against that creature.

+You can use this feature a number of times equal to your Dexterity modifier, and you regain all expended uses when you finish a short rest.

 [:classes/rogue/mirage-dancer:]